emissary-ingress/emissary/reference/circuit-breakers.md

 service: qotm
 ```

-**Notes:**

-- For more insight on how circuit breakers behave, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/circuit_breaking).
+## Circuit breakers and automatic retries

+Circuit breakers are designed to be used in conjunction with [automatic retries](reference/retries).
+Here are some examples:

+* You've configured automatic retries for failed requests to a service.
+Your service is under heavy load, and starting to timeout on servicing requests.
+In this case, automatic retries can exacerbate your problem, increasing the total request volume by 2x or more.
+By aggressively circuit breaking, you can mitigate failure in this scenario.
+* To circuit break when services are slow, you can combine circuit breakers with retries.
+Reduce the timeout for retries, and then set a circuit breaker that detects many retries.
+In this setup, if your service doesn't respond quickly, a flood of retries will occur, which can then trip the circuit breaker.

+Note that setting circuit breaker thresholds requires careful monitoring and experimentation.
+We recommend you start with conservative values for circuit breakers, and adjust them over time.

+## More information about circuit breakers

-- The responses from a broken circuit contain the `x-envoy-overloaded` header.
+Responses from a broken circuit contain the `x-envoy-overloaded` header.

-- The following are the default values for circuit breaking if nothing is specified:
+The following are the default values for circuit breaking if nothing is specified:

 ```yaml
 circuit_breakers: